NickEckardt/steven-kraft.github.io/index.md

 ## Certificates and Accomplishments

-- Associate of Science in Computer Science at University of the People
+- Bachelor of Science in Computer Science at University of the People
 - <a href="https://www.coursera.org/account/accomplishments/specialization/certificate/CUHVYLSWDDAD" target="_blank">Google IT Support Professional Certificate</a>
 - <a href="https://www.coursera.org/account/accomplishments/certificate/T45226SURF2R" target="_blank">Rails with Active Record and Action Pack Certificate</a>
 - JLPT N5